Photo Gallery

 backcountry snowboarder descending a wide powder bowl behind fairview mountain

-This slope provides an excellent vantage point for capturing some drone-like shots with a telephoto.
-If you position yourself right and face to the east, you can get the bow valley in the background as well.
-Face west if you prefer a more minimalist approach.
+This slope provided an excellent vantage point for capturing some aerial-like shots with a telephoto.
+If you position yourself right and face to the east, you can get the bow valley in the background.

 backcountry skiier making an aggressive turn in knee deep powder